Jacques La Ramee: Death

 La Ramée was known to have set off in 1820 to trap along what is now known as the Laramie River and its tributaries.
 He was never seen alive again.
 When he did not show up for the rendezvous, organizers initiated a search for him.
 Speculation on his disappearance and death vary.
 It was said that he slipped on ice and fell into the Laramie River; or that his body was found in a small cabin; or that he was found "stuffed under a beaver dam"; or that he was killed by rival trappers or traders, and thrown into the Laramie River.
 An alleged eyewitness account, from Pierre Lesperance, said that La Ramée's camp was attacked by Arapaho warriors, but the latter vigorously denied this.
+According to Susan Bordeaux Bettelyoun, also known as Red Cormorant Woman (Lakota), her father, the fur trader James Bordeaux, was La Ramée's cousin who discovered his body after his death.

 Legacy

 Several geographic sites in Wyoming were named for La Ramée (anglicized to Laramie), including the Laramie River, the city of Laramie, Fort Laramie, Laramie Peak, and Laramie County.

+Laramidia, an island continent in the Late Cretaceous, was named after the Laramide orogeny, which in turn was named after the Laramie Mountains.

 In popular culture

-James A. Michener's 1974 historical novel, Centennial featured "Pasquinel", a French Métis coureur des bois from Montreal.
+James A. Michener's 1974 historical novel, Centennial, featured "Pasquinel", a French Métis coureur des bois from Montreal.
 He was portrayed as an early frontier mountain man and trapper in 1795 Colorado, then part of the Spanish Upper Louisiana Territory of Mexico.
-NBC television produced a mini-series adaptation of the same name, airing it in 1978-1979.
+NBC television produced a mini-series adaptation of the same name, airing it in 1978–1979.
 Pasquinel was portrayed by American TV actor, Robert Conrad.
-Pasquinel is believed to be loosely based on La Ramée.
+The character of Pasquinel was loosely based on La Ramée.